*There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.*

-The best way to combat this is make contributions to your retirement savings account automatic.
-A company sponsored 401K plan makes this easy.
+Perhaps, the best way to save for retirement is to make it automatic.
+Many company sponsored 401K plans allow for automatic deposits from your pay check.
 Definitely sign up for one if you have the option.

 Another way to combat instant gratification is to occasionally check in to see how much your retirement savings nest egg is growing.
 The faster and larger your retirement savings grows, the better you will feel.
 Of course, this could backfire if the economy takes a nosedive so tread lightly if you’ve been hearing about stock market declines.

 Most financial institutions send quarterly statements on your retirement accounts.
-Checking your retirement accounts anymore frequently could drive your crazy.
+Checking your retirement accounts any more frequently could drive you crazy.
 3 months gives enough time for any major bumps or drops to even out and provide a more realistic view on how your retirement accounts are doing.